vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 ## Combine cutoffs and limits

-Using both cutoffs and limits in a chain allow for more refined control over query results.
+Using both cutoffs and limits in a chain allows for more refined control over query results.

 ```json